dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Overview.md

 toc: false
 product: all
 sidebar: bestpractices_sidebar
-permalink: bestpractices_ingest_intro.html
+permalink: bestpractices_ingest_overview.html
 folder: BestPractices/Ingest
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">

-# ﻿Best Practices: Ingesting Data
+# ﻿Best Practices: Ingesting Data - Overview
-This topic describes the different data ingestion use case for ingesting data into Splice Machine, and helps you to quickly identify which applies to your situation.
+This topic describes the different data ingestion use cases for ingesting data into Splice Machine, and helps you to quickly identify which applies to your situation.
 It then provides a summary of that specific ingestion scenario, and links to another topic in this section that contains one or more detailed examples of implementing ingestion for such a use case.

 The best way to proceed is to follow these steps: